 The Axon is a structure that is found only in neurons.
 It is highly specialized for the transfer of information over long distances in the nervous system.
 The Axon begins with a region called the Axon Hillock in the Soma body and tapers to form the initial segment of the Axon.

 Axons may extend from less than a millimeter to well over a meter and often branch.
 These branches are called axon collaterals.
 Occasionally, an axon collateral will return to communicate with the same cell that gave rise to the Axon.
 This type of axon branches is called a 'recurrent collateral.'

 Glia cells (not shown) provid layers of membrane that insulate axons.
 This wrapping, called myelin, spirals around axons and provide insulation to the Action Potential that travels down the Axon.

 The myelin sheath does not extend continuously along the entire length of the axon.
 There are breaks in the insulation where ions cross the membrane, to generate action potentials.
 The breaks in the myelin sheath are called the nodes of Ranvier and act as relay points for the action potential as it moves down the axon chain.
 Voltage-gated sodium channels are concentrated in the membrane of these nodes.

-The distance between nodes is usually 0.2–2.0 mm, depending on the size of the axon (fatter axons have larger inter-nodal distances).
+The distance between nodes of Ranvier is usually 0.2–2.0 mm, depending on the size of the axon (fatter axons have larger inter-nodal distances).

 The Axon experiment using the NeuronLab Simulator